-Nama Miso: What type of soybean paste is it?
+Nama Miso: What type of Soybean Paste is it?

-Known as an essential ingredient in Japanese cuisine, “miso (味噌)” is a seasoning paste made by fermenting soybeans with koji and salt.
+Known as an essential ingredient in Japanese cuisine, miso (味噌) is a seasoning paste made by fermenting soybeans with koji and salt.

 Nama Miso (生味噌)

-However, there is a type of miso called “Nama Miso (生味噌: literally Raw or Fresh Miso)” which isn’t sterilized like that and is directly put in plastic bags from the miso barrel as it is.
+However, there is a type of miso called Nama Miso (生味噌: meaning Raw or Fresh Miso), which isn’t sterilized like that, directly put into plastic bags from the miso barrel as it is.

 Unlike ordinary varieties, the quality/taste of Nama Miso changes over time as the activity of koji mold encourages fermentation and matures the paste even after being shipped to stores.